simona5108/inet/showcases/ethernet/cutthrough/doc/index.rst

    :end-at: bitrate
    :language: ini

-To prevent packets from accumulating in the queue of the sender host (and thus increasing end-to-end delay), the queue is limited to one packet, and configured to drop packets from the end of the queue:
+To prevent packets from accumulating in the queue of the sender host (and thus increasing the measured end-to-end delay), the queue is limited to one packet, and configured to drop packets from the end of the queue:

 .. literalinclude:: ../omnetpp.ini
    :start-at: packetCapacity